-The company currently owns and operates restaurants in the Kingdom under the name of Cucina Italiana & franchise restaurant Bennigans.
-Both restaurants are considered to be a popular venue in the Bahrain tourism industry today.
+The company currently owns and operates franchise restaurants in the Kingdom under the name of Bennigan's, Cucina Italiana and Kazbah Catering.
+All outlets are considered to be an important sign in the Bahrain tourism industry today.

-Widely renowned with locations around the world, Bennigan's restaurant in Al Safir Hotel in Juffair has a choice of delightful meals to suit every palate and is open daily for breakfast, lunch and dinner.
+Widely renowned with locations around the Kingdom, Bennigan's restaurant in Al Safir Hotel in Juffair has a choice of delightful meals to suit every palate and is open daily for breakfast, lunch and dinner.
 The menu features something for everyone, great sized portions, taste, and value for money guaranteed.
-Bennigan's is the perfect place to blow off steam, catch a game, listen to a live band, celebrate or just chill with friends.
+Bennigan's is the perfect place to blow off steam, catch a game, celebrate or just chill with friends.
 To bring that atmosphere closer to home, Bennigan's home delivery offers a full menu direct to your door step.
+Recently BFLC launched a new branch of Bennigan's in Amwaj Islands which has the capacity of 176 persons; the restaurant has outdoor and indoor areas.
+Bennigan's Amwaj provides its customers with entertainment activities like the live band that performs every day.

-There really is no better way to describe Cucina Italiana, a restaurant newly launched in Juffair alongside Bennigan's, than 'truly unique'.
-With an unshakable passion for the Italian lifestyle from the cuisine to its décor and even their culture like never seen before, this bistro brings class and style to casual dining.
+There really is no better way to describe Cucina Italiana than 'truly unique'.
+With an unshakable passion for the Italian lifestyle from the cuisine to its decor and even their culture like never seen before, this bistro brings class and style to casual dining.
 Cucina Italiana takes great pride in delivering the highest quality menu prepared with only the freshest and finest hand-picked ingredients, making the dishes nothing less than delicious.
-All dishes are made from fresh vegetables, succulent meat, hand-tossed dough and superior-quality tomato sauce and served with genuine Italian passion, bursting with true flavours of Italy in every mouthful.
-Cucina Italiana is a place you can walk into with your family, colleagues and friends and have a delicious dish of pasta, finest and tastiest wood fired pizza, a concoction of beverages and truly Italian espressos, lattes and cappuccinos made by trained barista's.
+All dishes are made from fresh vegetables, succulent meat, hand-tossed dough and superior-quality tomato sauce and served with genuine Italian passion, bursting with true flavors of Italy in every mouthful.
+Cucina Italiana is a place you can walk into with your family, colleagues and friends and have a delicious dish of pasta, finest and tastiest wood fired pizza, a beverage and superb premium espresso experience.